 Overall there were good governance structures in place with ongoing auditing and feedback informing quality and safety improvement in the centre.
 There was good oversight of safety and risk with active risks around restrictions identified and controls in place to mitigate these risks.
-There were also appropriate risk assessments for bed rails, lap belts, environmental risks and falls with the least restrictive controls in place.

 Falls management was good in the centre.
 All incidents were recorded and investigated.
 Post falls protocol included immediate and appropriate management of the resident with neurological observations monitored for all unwitnessed falls.
-Reassessment of the resident's needs following a fall included a full review of their risk for falling again, with their care plan changed accordingly.

 Complaints were recorded on an electronic system and were robustly investigated.
 The registered provider had integrated the update to the regulations (S.I 628 of 2022), which came into effect on 1 March 2023, into the centre's complaints policy and procedure.
 The complaints procedure was clearly displayed in the centre and residents were aware of the process.
-A small number of complaints had been received in since the previous inspection in January 2024.
+A small number of complaints had been received in since the previous inspection in April 2024.
 All of these complaints were satisfactorily dealt with.
 Complaints and incidents were audited and trends identified and learning informed safety improvements in the centre.